-- Outline criteria Not in this district - Paid time off including an annual vacation entitlement of 25-30 days.
+- Outline criteria - Paid time off including an annual vacation entitlement of 20-30 days.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.